 Proper walking posture is important to help you walk longer, feel better when walking and prevent injuries.
 According to Harvard Health, you should stand tall, let your shoulders swing naturally and step lightly without a large amount of impact on your joints.

 So, how does walking with weights increase your risk of injury?
+One of the reasons why walking is so thoroughly recommended is that it’s a safe, low-impact form of cardio.
+Walking with weights decreases the safety and low-impact benefits of walking.
 Even if it is only one to five pounds per limb, the added weight can cause your natural gait to extend or shorten, throw your landing off, and even cause your arms to swing outward while you walk.
 Contrary to common belief, the adage “No pain, no gain” doesn’t mean that exercise should hurt—it shouldn’t!
 If it does, you need to evaluate your methods.

 It’s normal to experience some muscle soreness after exercising – a sign that your muscles have been challenged.
 When your form changes during walking, your joints, muscles, and ligaments are working in ways they should not be.
 The pain comes from forcing your body into positions and rhythms it isn’t meant to experience frequently or for long periods of time.